cbpark/ptc-cluster/docs/tips-and-tricks/madgraph.md

 The interactive execution would be convenient when one wants to test a model or do a pilot research.
 But if we're going to produce a large number of event samples, the batch processing will be much easier and efficient.

 At first, we modify `input/mg5_configuration.txt` as in the above.
-Then, we move to the MadGraph directory and create a script named `run_mg5_slurm.sh` (the name is arbitrary, of course) for batch processing as follows.
+Then, we move to the MadGraph directory and create a script named `run_mg5_slurm.sh` (the name is arbitrary, of course) for batch processing as follows:

 ``` bash
 #! /bin/bash -l